 How long withdrawal from crack cocaine takes varies for each user and is based on a number of different factors.
 These include the user’s body chemistry, tolerance and the severity and duration of the addiction.
-Withdrawal can begin anywhere from an hour to 72 hours after the last crack cocaine dose.
+Withdrawal can begin anywhere from an 30 minutes to 72 hours after the last crack cocaine dose.
 Physical symptoms of crack withdrawal typically last anywhere from 1 to 3 months, although there is no exact timeframe for how long symptoms will last.
-There have been reports of psychological withdrawal symptoms lasting as long as 6 months.
+Any withdrawal symptoms that last more than 3 weeks are considered PAWS.
+The psychological symptoms of crack cocaine withdrawal, including intense craving, drug dreams, and obsessive thoughts to use often last much longer.
+There have been reports of psychological withdrawal symptoms lasting for 6 months or more.

 Ready to get help?

 |24-72 hours||During the first 72 hours of withdrawal, users may experience symptoms such as paranoia and body aches.
 There have also been reports of hallucinations during this period, though they are rare.
 It is not uncommon for anxiety, insomnia, severe fatigue, irritability, and cravings to set in during the first 24 hours.
 After this initial period, hallucinations and paranoia generally subside.|

 |Week 1||During the first full week of withdrawal, other symptoms often set in, including irritability, extreme fatigue, trouble sleeping and a general lack of motivation.|